hadolint/hadolint/README.md

 ## Install

 You can download prebuilt binaries for OSX, Windows and Linux from the latest [release page][].
-However, they may not run on your system configuration since I am not able to provide completely statically linked binaries.
-Fall back to `brew`, source installation or Docker if it doesn't work for you.
+However, if it doesn't work for you, please fall back to Docker, `brew` or source installation.

 If you are on OSX you can use [brew](http://brew.sh/) to install hadolint.